 If you've been putting it off or afraid to try, grab some scrap yarn.
 Today is your day to learn!

 It's time to move forward with your knitting and cable knitting is a great place to start.
+You're going to find out just how fun it is.

 First, let's get a better understanding about cable knitting.

-Cable knitting is done by crossing stitches over other stitches.
-So all you'll be doing to create a cable stitch is knitting stitches out of sequence.
+So all you're doing to knit a cable stitch is knitting stitches out of sequence.

 Think of it this way, look at the next four stitches on your knitting needle - there's stitch 1, 2, 3 and 4.

 Instead of knitting stitch 1 and 2 first you're going to knit stitch 3 and 4 first.
 Then you'll knit stitch 1 and 2.
-The only reason you use a cable needle is to get stitches 1 and 2 out of the way.

 When you hold the cable stitches in the back you will create cable stitches that slant to the right.